Erreur32/homeassistant-dozzle-addon/dozzle/README.md

 >  - Consider enabling authentication if exposing to external networks
 >  - Review Docker socket permissions
 >  - Keep the add-on updated
+>  - Be cautious with log cleaning in production environments

 ## Supported Architectures